visit-dav/visit/docs/SphynxDocs/Quantitative/Lineout.rst

 data.
 When you change time states for the plot that originated the lineout, the lineout will update to reflect the data at the new time state.

-To make VisIt create a new Curve plot for the lineout instead of udpating when you change time states in the originating plot, change the **Time change** behavior in the **Lineout Options Window** from **updates curve** to **creates new curve**.
+To make VisIt create a new Curve plot for the lineout instead of updating when you change time states in the originating plot, change the **Time change** behavior in the **Lineout Options Window** from **updates curve** to **creates new curve**.
 VisIt will then put a new curve in the lineout